AKHILSNAMBIAR/Kerala-IOT-Challenge/README.md

 ## Iot Challenge Experiments

-*The following list of experiments are to be coompleted in this Level 1 Iot Challenge:-*
+*Following are the list of experiments which are to be completed in this Level 1 Iot Challenge:-*

 | *Experiment No* | *Name of Experiments* |
 | ------------- | ------------- |